Code-Institute-Submissions/KristianColville1-fine-chop_JanResub/README.md

 ### Email Marketing

 We have implemented a email subscription on the home page to get the latest deals and offers to our audience.
 Having this functionality allows us to target our most loyal of customers and this helps us with our ambitions for growth.
-We can use this functionality to help us identity the click through rate and how our campaigns are going, what works & what doesn't.
+We can use this functionality to help us identify the click through rate and how our campaigns are going, what works & what doesn't.

 ### Content Marketing